Half Ironman Triathlon Training

 Remember a training program is athlete specific and the results of the tests in the fourth week can be used to adjust the training in the next four-week cycle to address any limitations.

 The content and quantity of training in each week and phase will depend on many factors.
 The Planning page provides an insight into the process of data gathering and preparing training programs

 Example Training Plan & programs

-The intensity for each session is given in terms of a percentage of the event distance target time. e.g. run for 40 minutes at race pace +15%.
-If the athlete's target time for the 10 km is 36 minutes then at race pace + 15% their time for 10k would be 41 minutes 24 seconds (36×1.15).
-This equates to running at 4 minutes 8 seconds pace per kilometre and in 40 minutes, you would cover approx 9.7 kilometres.
+The intensity of each session is given in terms of a percentage of the event distance target time. e.g. run for 40 minutes at race pace +15%.
+If the athlete's target time for the 10 km is 36 minutes, then at race pace + 15% their time for 10k would be 41 minutes 24 seconds (36×1.15).
+This equates to running at 4 minutes 8 seconds pace per kilometre and in 40 minutes, you would cover approx. 9.7 kilometres.

 The following Sports Coach pages provide additional information on this topic: